tempertemper/html-playground/src/site/content/language.md

 ---
 title: Language
+intro: The language of a page, and even parts of a page, is very important to users of assistive technology like screen readers.
 ---

 This document has a `lang="en-gb"` attribute on the `<html>` element.
 This ensures screen readers, search engines and other machines know what language the page is written in.